malcprentice/malcprentice.github.io/0-source/Study Skills - make a participation plan.md

 ** I will tell you how you can prove you participated well

 # Option 3: Do extra quickwrites
-<red>Online 2020: Your other options are limited I'll allow more quickwrite points</red>
 * Wait until I teach how to [[Study Skills - do a quickwrite]] in class
 * You get points for doing MORE than the minimum (25) ** 1 point for each 3 EXTRA quickwrites